 is remarkable as the over-assured and unyielding Austin Sloper.
 The sureness of his performance

 serves as the virtual touchstone for everyone else in the film

-I like Montgomery Clift great deal, but if reports are true that he was deeply dissatisfied with his performance in The Heiress, I can't say his feelings are entirely unfounded.
+I like Montgomery Clift a great deal, but if reports are true that he was deeply dissatisfied with his performance in The Heiress, I can't say his feelings are entirely unfounded.
 Simply put, he seems to be outclassed and a tad out of his depth when it comes to to the performances of de Havilland, Richardson, and Hopkins.
-To be sure, this could merely be an instance of clashing acting styles, his co-stars representing a more formal, old-guard style of acting to his more relaxed contemporary technique, but occasionally both Clift and his line readings have a tendency to come across as stiff and uncomfortable.
+To be sure, this could merely be an instance of clashing acting styles, his co-stars representing a more formal, old-guard style of acting to his more relaxed contemporary technique.
+The latter resulting in the actor occasionally coming across as stiff and uncomfortable.

 However, in his defense, Clift's very "otherness" in manner and speech (whether intentional or not) works marvelously within the context of the story.
-His Morris Townsend is a character who we are meant to be unsure of; unaware of where the real person ends and artifice begins.
+His Morris Townsend is a character we are meant to be unsure of; unaware of where the real person ends and the artifice begins.
 He introduces passion and impulse into the Sloper's world of strict formality.
-Clift's awkwardness, which wreaks havoc with one being able to ascertain his character's sincerity, winds up adding a great deal to Morris' ambiguity.
+Clift's awkwardness, which wreaks havoc with the viewer's ability to ascertain his character's sincerity, winds up adding a great deal to Morris' ambiguity.